Neural Question Answering & Semantic Search at Scale. Use modern transformer based models like BERT to find answers in large document collections

-- Latest models: Utilize all latest transformer-based models (e.g., BERT, RoBERTa, MiniLM) for extractive QA, generative QA, and document retrieval.
+- Latest models: Utilize all latest transformer-based models (for example, BERT, RoBERTa, MiniLM) for extractive QA, generative QA, and document retrieval.

 - Modular: Multiple choices to fit your tech stack and use case.
 Pick your favorite database, file converter, or modeling framework.

-- Pipelines: The Node and Pipeline design of Haystack allows for custom routing of queries to only the relevant components.
+- Pipelines: Use the Node and Pipeline design of Haystack to route queries to only the relevant components.

-- Scalable: Scale to millions of docs via retrievers, production-ready backends like Elasticsearch / FAISS, and a fastAPI REST API
+- Scalable: Scale to millions of docs using retrievers, production-ready backends like Elasticsearch / FAISS, and a fastAPI REST API.

 - Customizable: Fine-tune models to your domain or implement your custom DocumentStore.

-- Continuous Learning: Collect new training data via user feedback in production & improve your models continuously
+- Continuous Learning: Collect new training data from user feedback in production & improve your models continuously.

 |:floppy_disk: Installation||How to install Haystack|